ICanBoogie/Routing/docs/ActionControllers.md

 - `any_show`
 - `show`

-Since our controller deals exclusively with articles, let's go with the simplest one: `show`.
-It's recommended to is the `private` visibility.
+Since our controller deals exclusively with articles, let start with the simplest one: `show`.
+It is recommended to use the `private` visibility.

 ```php
 <?php